 Many Seattle based homeowners rely on sewage draining technology to avoid flooding in their basements.
 It's important that these systems have proper installation, and are maintained and repaired quickly if something goes wrong.
-Drain Pro Plumbing's sewage and sump installation and repair service will ensure that your sump pump sewer system is professionally installed.
+Drain Pro Plumbing's installation and repair service will ensure that your sump pump sewer system is professionally installed.
 We perform a thorough inspection of these systems to avoid breakage.

-Sump Pump Replacement Seattle
+Sump Pump Replacement Seattle WA

 24/7 Emergency Sump Pump & Sewer Services

-To avoid too much flooding, we have sump pumps and sewage ejectors on hand, and will get to your location in the Seattle area as soon as possible.
+To avoid too much flooding, we have pumps and sewage ejectors on hand, and will get to your location in the Seattle area as soon as possible.

 A sewage pump is used to pump residential sewage out to the elevated city sewer line or to their septic tanks.
 These are often used to remove excess moisture that has accumulated in the collecting sump pit, which is an unfortunate occurrence in lower levels of many homes in the Seattle area.
-The Sump pump is built in a way so the accumulated water is sent away from the house, and redirected to places like municipal storm drain or a dry well.
+It is built in a way so the accumulated water is sent away from the house, and redirected to places like municipal storm drain or a dry well.
 We'll make sure there is proper pipe insulation and waterproofing as well.

 A sump is a low space that collects liquids.
 It is also referred to as an infiltration basin used to manage surface runoff water.
-The most common location of all sumps is the lowest point in a basement or crawl space, into which flows water that seeps or is piped in from the outside.
+The most common location is the lowest point in a basement or crawl space, into which flows water that seeps or is piped in from the outside.

 Sump Pump Installation Cost Seattle